evmos/evmos/validator.md

 Generate a new key/mnemonic for validator: ```evmosd keys add validatorkey``` You may want to record output somewhere because it contains your Evmos address and other usefull information.

-Now you can import it to the metamask using private key and sand XPOINT to this address for validator stake.
-Tutorial how to import address to metamask using private key: https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-account

 Run the init script

 Init you validator where [myvalidator] is your validator custom name which will be publicly visible